 - How much chipotle in adobo should I use in cooking?

 - Where can I buy chipotle peppers in adobo sauce?

 - What else can I make with it?

-If you’ve got five minutes, we highly recommend you read this article on chipotle peppers here at PepperScale.
-But here’s the short of it – chipotles, as mentioned are jalapeño peppers that have been dried and then smoked.
-The peppers chosen have ripened on the vine past their mature red jalapeño stage, so they tend to be spicier than your normal raw green jalapeño.
-On the normal 2,500 to 8,000 Scoville heat units for this chili, expect chipotle to range in the middle to upper portion of that spread.
+If you have five minutes, we recommend you read this article on chipotle peppers here at PepperScale.
+But here’s the short of it – chipotles, as mentioned, are jalapeño peppers that have been dried and then smoked.
+The peppers chosen have ripened on the vine to their mature red jalapeño stage, so they tend to be spicier than your normal green jalapeño.
+On the normal 2,500 to 8,000 Scoville heat units for jalapeños, expect chipotle chilies to range in the middle to upper portion of that spread.

 Let’s now look at the other side of the equation.